Lorandil/Cross-Development-for-TinyJoypad/README.md

 #include "tinyJoypadUtils.h"
 ```

-## Initilization of the TinyJoypad I/O-Pins and the Display
+## Initialization of the TinyJoypad I/O-Pins and the Display
 ```javascript
 /*--------------------------------------------------------*/
 void setup()